fpusan/tutorial-template/docs/source/SQMtools/subsetFun.rst

    .. rubric:: Value
       :name: value

-   SQM object containing only the requested function.
+   SQM or SQMbunch object containing only the requested function.

    .. rubric:: See Also
       :name: see-also